agenttank/dotfiles_macos/README.md

 https://github.com/bfpimentel/nixos.git
 a really good lua scripted Sketchybar configuration

-(make sure to install lua: `brew install lua`)
+Make sure to install lua: `brew install lua`
-Modify `.config/sketchybar/items/spaces.lua` according to what spaces you have configured in aerospace.toml.
-I added further hints in the spaces.lua file.
+Modify `.config/sketchybar/items/spaces.lua` according to what spaces you have configured in `aerospace.toml`.
+I added further hints in the `spaces.lua` file.

 - brew
 A Package manager for MacOS that is needed/can be used to install great open source software like Aerospace.